syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 **💾 Once this change is complete.
 Remember to save the file with `ctrl+s` (or `⌘ + s` on a mac).**

-Now make sure to restart the operator in your `Run Shell` tab using `ctrl+c` to cancel the previous run and `make run` to restart it.
+Restart the operator in your `Run Shell` tab by using `ctrl+c` to cancel the previous run if you haven't already and then using `make run` to start it.

 With the new version of your code running, test your change.